WeissFi/weissfi-docs/docs/borrow.md

 ## Redemption

-If WEIS loses its $1 peg, holders can **redeem WEIS for SUI** via the redemption mechanism.
+If DORI loses its $1 peg, holders can **redeem DORI for SUI** via the redemption mechanism.

 - Affects **only** the borrowers with the **lowest collateralization ratio**.
 - The redeemer reduces the **debt** of the least collateralized borrowers.